Peripli/specification/api.md

 The `platforms` API is described [here](#platform-management).

-Definion of the semantics behind the resource can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).
+Definition of the semantics behind the resource can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).

 ### Service Brokers

 The `service brokers` API is described [here](#service-broker-management).

-Definion of the semantics behind the resource name can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).
+Definition of the semantics behind the resource name can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).

 ### Service Instances

 The `service instances` API is described [here](#service-instance-management).

-Definion of the semantics behind the resource name can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).
+Definition of the semantics behind the resource name can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).

 ### Service Bindings

 The `service bindings` API is described [here](#service-binding-management).

-Definion of the semantics behind the resource name can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).
+Definition of the semantics behind the resource name can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).

 ### Service Offerings

 The `service offerings` API is described [here](#service-offering-management).

-Definion of the semantics behind the resource name can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).
+Definition of the semantics behind the resource name can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).

 ### Service Plans

 The `service plans` API is described [here](#service-plan-management).

-Definion of the semantics behind the resource name can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).
+Definition of the semantics behind the resource name can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).

 ### Service Visibilities